-17. Forty-six percent of HR leaders say employee burnout is responsible for up to half of their annual workforce turnover.
+17. Forty-six percent of HR leaders say employee burnout is responsible for up to 50 percent of their annual workforce turnover.

 Although startup employees are often depicted as the poster children for burnout, research has shown it’s a prevalent issue for organizations of all types across the world.
 There are several key contributors to employee burnout, and most of them are solvable if you’re able to identify them early on.